Robust Group Synchronization via Cycle-Edge Message Passing: Introduction

 \subsection{Problem Formulation}

 The most common mathematical setting of synchronization is group synchronization, which asks to recover group elements from their noisy group ratios.
 It assumes a group $\mathcal{G}$, a subset of this group $\{g_i^*\}_{i=1}^n$ and a graph $G([n],E)$ with $n$ vertices indexed by $[n]=\{1,\ldots,n\}$.
 The group ratio between $g_i^*$ and $g_j^*$ is defined as $g_{ij}^*=g_i^*g_j^{*-1}$.
 We use the star superscript to emphasize original elements of $\mathcal{G}$, since the actual measurements can be corrupted or noisy.
+We remark that since $g_{ji}^*={g_{ij}^*}^{-1}$, our setting of an undirected graph, $G([n],E)$, is fine.

-We say that a ratio $g_{ij}^*$ is corrupted when it is replaced by $\tilde g_{ij} \in \mathcal{G}$, either deterministically or probabilistically.
+We say that a ratio $g_{ij}^*$ is corrupted when it is replaced by $\tilde g_{ij} \in \mathcal{G}\setminus \{g_{ij}^*\}$, either deterministically or probabilistically.
 We partition $E$ into the sets of uncorrupted (good) and corrupted (bad) edges, which we denote by $E_g$ and $E_b$, respectively.